 As if it’s not enough, many marinades contain sugars, oils and artificial preservatives, which could slow the process down.
 With this in mind, you should only use this method as a last resort.

-However, some acids such as citric found in lemon, vinegar, wine and buttermilk, can help break down tough muscle fiber and meat protein.
+However, some acids such as citric found in lemon, vinegar, wine and buttermilk, along with premade rubs, can help break down tough muscle fiber and meat protein.
 These acids deliberately weaken the protein structure of the meat, making it tender just the way you like it.

 In the same breath, make sure you do not leave the meat in the acidic marinade for too long lest the meat will become too soft and mushy for your liking.
 Here's a neat how-to video on how to make your own marinade.